NekOware/DumbLuaParser/README.md

+### About this fork

+I created this fork just to iron some things out and try to patch some bugs here and there.
+(My code is not that clean and may be a bit hacky at times so please bear with me and try not to take your eyes out with a pencil.)

 # Dumb Lua Parser

 *Dumb Lua Parser* is a library for tokenizing Lua code or creating ASTs (Abstract Syntax Trees) and converting the data back to Lua.